ahmetabdi/trollscript/README.md

 As it's based on Brainfuck, it's fairly simple (lol?) to understand and use.
 The eight operators from Brainfuck are simply replaced with TrollScript trigraphs.
-Also TrollScript scripts begin with `tro` and end with `ll.`.
+Also TrollScript scripts can optionally begin with `tro` and end with `ll.`.

 * `>` is `ooo` - increment the data pointer (to point to the next cell to the right)
 * `<` is `ool` - decrement the data pointer (to point to the next cell to the left)